Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Added `[role="button"]` selector for elements inside `header`, did not remove any other selectors from component as specifity would be too low if changed.
 - Updated `.card.section` to work properly with `[role="button"]` elements.
+- #22: Spent a lot of time testing possible implementation of *Media Object*.
+See related issue for what I ended up with.